RebootJeff/rebootjeff.github.io/source/_posts/2014-05-28-dev-job-search-tips-from-the-coding-interview-guru.markdown

 - Use "breadth-first coding": write your code to use helper functions that may not exist.
 Write the helper functions later as needed.
 Think of it like writing an outline before writing an essay so then other people can quickly get a grasp of your overall approach rather than waiting and awkwardly watching for several minutes while you write out everything.
   - *My 2 Cents:* This sounds like a no-brainer, but you'd be surprised how many people don't do this.
 To be fair, this is like writing modular code BEFORE refactoring.
 - Beware of common bugs you might make regardless of how awesome you are.
 Examples:
+  - off-by-one errors
-  - off-by-one errors; bad comparison operators in if-statements, loops, and other conditionals; division (or any math for that matter) where you must perform a check before performing the operation to prevent edge cases of dividing by zero.
+  - bad comparison operators in if-statements, loops, and other conditionals
+  - math where you must perform a check before performing the operation to prevent edge cases from making your program explode.
+E.g., it might be good to perform a check before performing division so then you stop divide-by-zero errors.